Customizing Server Profiles ¶

 Deploy the PingFederate container.

 To save any changes you make after the container is running, add the entry

 --volume <local-path>:/opt/outto the

-docker runcommand, where <local-path> is a directory you've not already created.
-See Saving Your Changes for more information.
+docker runcommand, where <local-path> is a directory you haven't already created.
+For more information, see Saving Your Changes.

 docker run \ --name pingfederate \ --publish 9999:9999 \ --publish 9031:9031 \ --detach \ --env SERVER_PROFILE_URL=https://github.com/<your_username>/pingidentity-server-profiles.git \ --env SERVER_PROFILE_PATH=getting-started/pingfederate \ --env-file ~/.pingidentity/devops \ pingidentity/pingfederate:edge